-12 Steps for Conducting a Successful Social Media Audit
+Are You Web 3.0 Ready?
+12 Steps For A Successful Social Media Audit

 8. Content Style, Messaging & Optimization Analysis

-This is an opportunity to see how well your content is feeding social media results.
+This is an opportunity to see how well your content feeds social media results.
 Look at the overall content style and brand voice.

-- Is your content robotic and informal or is it personalized and conversational?
+- Is your content robotic and informal, or is it personalized and conversational?

-- Does your content reflect a strategic content calendar or are you winging it?
+- Does your content reflect a strategic content calendar, or are you winging it?

 - Are you using hashtags effectively to maximize reach?

-- Is your social team taking trends into consideration?
+- Is your social team considering trends?

+- Are you paying attention to the latest features, bells, and whistles being introduced by channels?
+Make sure you are not using what worked last year versus what is performing the best this year.

+- Be sure to claim social media profiles as new networks pop up so you can control the brand name on each channel.

-Look at each social media networks as its own search engine.
+Look at each social media network as its own search engine.

-Social PR Secret: It’s important for brands to optimize for each social media channel just like they would optimize using keywords, links, and images for Google.
+Social PR Secret: Brands need to optimize for each social media channel just like they would optimize using keywords, links, and images for Google.

 Treat each channel like a search engine and optimize your content, images, video, and profiles.

-“I like at where social shares lead to,” Fach said.
 “Is it helpful content versus something salesy?
 Offer a solution that will help the person – most brands make a promise and lead the audience back to misleading content.
 Avoid the bait and switch type of social content.”

 Persona Review

-When conducting your persona review you just might find your brand does not have any persona.
+When conducting your persona review, you might find your brand does not have any persona.
 Now is the time to add personas to your social media marketing regimen.

 Every brand usually has several types of audience personas to target.
 If you don’t have personas, start with a template from xtensio or Hubspot.

 Social PR Secret: Have a persona review with your team.
-Add insights, interests and more details to make each persona as real and authentic as possible.
+Add insights, interests, and more details to make each persona as authentic as possible.

-Remember to have one of the personas represent your brand’s targeted journalists, reporters, and media influencers
+Remember to have one of the personas represent your brand’s targeted journalists, reporters, and media influencers.

+Metaverse PR Secret: As we enter the Web 3.0 era, consider creating avatars to represent and interact with each persona (companies like Genies) or even as easy as using Bitmojis and Facebook avatars to interact and engage with your personas in a meaningful way.

 9. Social Media Distribution & Publishing Assessment

-Brand to self “I’ve created amazing social media content!
-The only problem is it’s not getting exposure, reach or results.”
+Brand to self: “I’ve created amazing social media content!
+The only problem is it’s not getting exposure, reach, or results.”

-Check to see the content channels and be sure the channels line up to your audience.
+Check to see the content channels and ensure the channels line up with your audience.

 Consider additional distributions such as:

-- Press releases.
+- Press Releases.

 - Medium.